harrycs1/news-api/README.md

 ## How to Test
 A test script has been setup in `package.json` that will seed the test data and run the test files.
 To execute the script, use the `npm test` command.
 Tests for the app and utility functions are found in the `__tests__` folder.

-## How to Host

 ## Requirements and Dependencies
-Node postgres is used to interact with a PSQL database.
+Node postgres (v21.1.0) is used to interact with a PSQL (v16.0) database.

-**Install the following dependencies with the `npm install` command from inside the app directory:**
+**Running the `npm install` command from inside the app directory will install the following dependencies:**
 - dotenv ^16.0.0
 - express ^4.18.2
 - pg ^8.7.3